-In Part 1 on our series of blogs on Analytical Method Validation, we discussed the ways in which it shares key features with space missions; in Part 2 we’ll explore how you could set up your lab’s very own “mission control center” using the Binocs resource management system
+In Part 1 of this series of articles on Analytical Method Validation, Adam Lester-Georgediscussed the ways in which it shares key features with space missions.
+In Part 2 he describes how you can set up your lab’s very own “mission control center” using the Binocs resource management system as a form of analytical method validation software.

 What is Analytical Method Validation?